apache/incubator-kie-kogito-examples/dmn-drools-quarkus-metrics/README.md

 ### Dashboards

-Two kind of dashboards will be generated depending on the model used on the endpoint:
+Two kinds of dashboards will be generated depending on the model used on the endpoint:
 1. DRL: A basic dashboard is exported and it contains:
 a.
 Total number of requests on the endpoint.
 b.
 Average per minute of the number of requests on the endpoint.